 The majority of the terms described are universal to all traditional Japanese martial arts.
 In places however the descriptions will specify how a given term relates to the World Ju-Jitsu Federation (WJJF) specifically.
 For example, the belt system is described by WJJF standards and would not apply to other martial arts or governing bodies.
 Where readers wish to learn about those martial arts or their respective governing bodies, they may consult them for more information.

 Each entry in this glossary is accompanied by the word(s) in Japanese Kanji displayed in dark blue.

 For the translations of meanings, words before translation are displayed in light blue italics, while the translation is displayed in green italics.
 These are always in quotation marks.

-- Some words on this list will have links in either orange or purple.
-Orange links are internal and will jump to the a related entry in this glossary, while purple links will open a new tab to an external site.
+Some words on this list will have links in either orange internal links (that will jump to the related entry in this glossary) or purple that will open a new tab to an external site.

 Budō | 武道

 “Bu” means “war” or “martial” and “dō” means “way” or “path“.
 Combined they come to mean “Way of war“.
 This is not a literal path, but your metaphorical journey towards something, in this case to becoming a warrior.

 This is why the WJJF membership licence is called your ‘Budō Pass’.
 It is your record of all your learning!

 This builds on the previous word Budō, adding in “Shi“, which means “A well-respected man“.
 Put together the meaning becomes “Way of the Warrior“.